 2. Brush immediately after eating stain-causing foods like coffee, tea, and soda.

-We love all of the above too, so we know how hard it is to completely eliminate our delicious vices.
+We know how hard it is to completely eliminate our delicious vices like coffee, tea, and soda, however, these foods can stain your teeth!
 If you eat or drink something high in acidity or sugar, you should brush pretty soon after to avoid staining and decay.

 3. Brush twice and floss once daily